 If your company relies on the hard sciences or uses technology to create or improve products or processes, then you may be eligible for the federal Research and Development Tax Credit.
-In fact, most states offer R&D tax credits that can lessen the impact of a manufacturer’s state income tax burden.
+In fact, most states also offer their own R&D tax credits that can also lessen the impact of a manufacturer’s state income tax burden.

 What activities qualify for the R&D tax credit?